1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13- It prints only words that appear once
 14- It displays line containing pattern "root"
-15- It displays the number of lines that contains the pattern "bin"
+15- It displays the number of lines that contains the pattern "bin" 16- It displays lines containing the pattern "root"